orangeSi/GSSplayground/README.md

 ### Dependence<br>
 ```
-# install by docker
+#method1: install by docker
-docker pull ilikeorange/clustersploter:v0.5.8
-# then run by:
-docker run --rm  -it clustersploter:v0.5.8  '/ClustersPloter/ClustersPloter.sh'

-# or manually install, tested only in Centos yet
+#method2: manually install, tested only in Centos yet
+* perl >=v5.10.1
+optional:
-samtools >=1.7 # add this to linux PATH
+  samtools >=1.7 # if you give sam or bam file, add this to linux PATH
-perl >=v5.10.1
-Imager::Font  # this perl package had been installed in src/Imager-1.011(if it doesn't work, try reinstall it by https://www.cpan.org/)
+  Imager::Font  # perl package for cacualte text height/width by font size
 ```

 ### Features:<br>